 Equip yourself with in depth knowledge and skills to assess and implement virtual care solutions and electronic health records in your work setting.
 Go beyond the digitisation of current services and uncover the capabilities and emerging technologies required to realise the potential of digitally enabled healthcare.
 Address a growing skills gap in the health care sector develop the capabilities to transition into a health leadership role or lead a digital health initiative.

 The 100% online, now accelerated program means your learning – and graduation – is fast-tracked and focused.
-You can enrol in any one of our six, seven-week teaching periods each year.
+You can enrol in any one of our four, ten-week teaching terms each year.

 You can view online resources and learning activities, access course materials via Canvas, collaborate with lecturers and fellow students, and access your student email account anywhere, anytime.